Learning Sparse Interaction Graphs of Partially Detected Pedestrians for Trajectory Prediction: Method

-We introduce \emph{interaction graphs} to represent motion of partially observed pedestrians.
+We introduce \emph{interaction graphs} to represent motion of partially detected pedestrians.
 A directed interaction graph $G^{t}\!=\!\left(V^{t}, E^{t}, M^{t}, A^{t}\right)$ describes pedestrian motion at a time step $t$.
-The set of nodes $V^{t}\!=\!\left\{v_i^t\right\}_{i=1:N}$ corresponds to pedestrian displacement (i.e., velocity), and the set of edges $E^{t}\!=\!\left\{e_{ij}^t\right\}_{i,j=1:N}$ correspond to the relative position from a target pedestrian $i$ to a neighbor~$j$.
-The node masks $M^{t}\!=\!\left\{m_i^t\right\}_{i=1:N}$ indicate whether the $i$th pedestrian's position is recorded at both $t-1$ and $t$, and the binary-valued adjacency matrix $A^{t}\!=\!\left\{a_{ij}^t\right\}_{i,j=1:N}$ specifies the validity of edges as in Equation \ref{eq:m-a-def}, where the edge $e_{ij}^{t}$ is nonexistent whenever either $v_{i}^{t}$ or $v_{j}^{t}$ is invalid.
-This setting guarantees the full connectivity of $G^t$ by removing the node of a pedestrian, who has not shown up yet or has left the scene, and removing all edges relevant to that node.
-The linear embedding layers and the masks for nodes and edges are applied to respective attributes to obtain high dimensional features, which are still denoted by $v_i^t$ and $e_{ij}^t$ as in Equation \ref{eq:v-e-def}.
-Note global positions are not explicitly used to extract node features, as the potential coordinate shift issue could weaken generalization across different scenes~\citep{huang2019stgat, huang2021long}.
+The set of nodes $V^{t}\!=\!\left\{v_i^t\right\}_{i=1:N}$ corresponds to pedestrian displacement (i.e., velocity).
+The set of edges $E^{t}\!=\!\left\{e_{ij}^t\right\}_{i,j=1:N}$ corresponds to the relative position from a target pedestrian $i$ to a neighbor~$j$.
+The node masks $M^{t}\!=\!\left\{m_i^t\right\}_{i=1:N}$ indicate whether the $i$th pedestrian's position is recorded at both $t-1$ and $t$, and the binary-valued adjacency matrix $A^{t}\!=\!\left\{a_{ij}^t\right\}_{i,j=1:N}$ specifies the validity of edges as in Equation~\ref{eq:m-a-v-e-def}, where the edge $e_{ij}^{t}$ is nonexistent whenever either $v_{i}^{t}$ or $v_{j}^{t}$ is invalid.
+This setting guarantees the full connectivity of an initialized interaction graph $G^t$ by removing the node of a pedestrian, who has not shown up yet or has left the scene, along with all relevant edges.
+The linear embedding layers and the masks for nodes and edges are applied to respective attributes to obtain high dimensional features, which are still denoted by $v_i^t$ and $e_{ij}^t$ as in Equation~\ref{eq:m-a-v-e-def}.